The most popular spiritual questions answered.

 Question Fourteen.
 What is the Bible’s message about Christianity?

 Christianity was not started as a religion but as a way of life.
 It is not a matter of having this faith or that faith.
 It is a matter of having faith in Christ and his return.
 It is living to the values taught by the Christ.
 It is being honest and fair in our dealings with others and yet neutral to conflict.
 In the gospel accounts we see how Jesus dealt with situations.
-To the extent possible we prove ourselves ready for Christ’s return by doing the same thing.
+To the extent possible we prove ourselves ready for Christ’s return by imitating Jesus.